-DRUG & ALCOHOL PROGRAM AND PRE-EMPLOYMENT TESTING ACKNOWLEDGMENT FORM

-I, (Name of Employee), have received a copy, read and understand the Drug and Alcohol Testing Program policy of the School District and its supporting documents.
-I understand that if I violate the Drug and Al cohol Testing Program policy, its supporting documents or the law, I may be subject to di scipline up to and including termination.
-I also understand that I must inform my super ervisor of any prescription medication I use.
-In addition, I have received a copy of the U. S. DOT publication, "What Employees Need to Know about DOT Drug & Alcohol Testing," and h ave read and understand its contents.
-Furthermore, I know and understand that I a am required to submit to a controlled substance (drug) test, the results of which must be received by y this employer before being employed by the school district and before being allowed to perform a safety-sensitive function.
-I also understand that if the results of the pre-employment test are positi ve, that I will not be considered further for employment with the school district.
-I further understand that drug and alcohol to esting records and information about me are confidential, and may be released at my requ nest or in accordance with the district's drug and alcohol testing program policy, its supporting docum nents or the law.
-(Signature of Employee) (Date)
+DRUG & ALCOHOL PROGRAM AND PRE-EMPLOYMENT TESTING ACKNOWLEDGMENT FORM have received a copy, read and understand the Drug and Alcohol ne School District and its supporting the Drug and Alcohol Testing Program policy, its supporting be subject to disciplin ne up to and including termination. inform my supervisor of any prescription medication I use. a copy of the U.S. DO T publication, "What Employees Need to Know Testing," and have rea ad and understand its contents. nderstand that I am req uired to submit to a controlled substance (drug) st be received by this e employer before being employed by the school owed to perform a safe ty-sensitive function.
+I also understand that if the nt test are positive, tha t I will not be considered further for employment ng and alcohol testing records and information about me are eased at my request or in accordance with the district's drug and alcohol upporting documents of or the law.
+(Date) y t i the Drug and Alcohol y be subject to discipling t inform my supervisor a copy of the U.S. DO' I Testing," and have rea nderstand that I am request be received by this element test are positive, that ug and alcohol testing in